 - Turn your head to the right (see Figure 11).

 - Turn your head to the left (see Figure 12).

 - Bring your left ear to your left shoulder (see Figure 13).

 - Bring your right ear to your right shoulder (see Figure 14).

-While looking forward, tuck your chin.
+- While looking forward, tuck your chin.

-Floss your teeth once daily at bedtime.
+- Floss your teeth once daily before you go to bed.